Jessica Mitford: Investigative journalism

 In May 1961, Mitford travelled to Montgomery, Alabama, while working on an article about Southern attitudes for Esquire.
 While there, she and a friend went to meet the arrival of a group of Freedom Riders and became caught up in a riot when a mob, led by the Ku Klux Klan, attacked the civil rights activists.
 After the riot, Mitford proceeded to a rally led by Martin Luther King Jr. The church at which this was held was also attacked by the Klan, and Mitford and the group spent the night barricaded inside until the siege was ended by the arrival of Alabama National Guard troops.

 Through his work with unions and death benefits, Treuhaft became interested in the funeral industry and persuaded Mitford to write an investigative article on the subject.
 Though the article, "Saint Peter Don't You Call Me", published in Frontier magazine, was not widely disseminated, it caught considerable attention when Mitford appeared on a local television broadcast with two industry representatives.
 Convinced of public interest, she wrote The American Way of Death, which was published in 1963.
-In the book, Mitford harshly criticised the industry for using unscrupulous business practices to take advantage of grieving families.
+In the book, Mitford harshly criticized the industry for using unscrupulous business practices to take advantage of grieving families.
 The book became a major best-seller and led to Congressional hearings on the funeral industry.
 The book was one of the inspirations for filmmaker Tony Richardson's 1965 film The Loved One, which was based on Evelyn Waugh's short satirical 1948 novel of the same name, subtitled "An Anglo-American Tragedy".

+In 1964 Mitford joined Mark Lane's Citizens Committee of Inquiry.

 After The American Way of Death, Mitford continued with her investigative journalism.
 In 1970, she published an article in the Atlantic Monthly, "Let Us Now Appraise Famous Writers", an exposé of the Famous Writers School, a correspondence course of questionable business practices founded by Bennett Cerf.
 She published The Trial of Dr. Spock, the Rev. William Sloane Coffin, Jr., Michael Ferber, Mitchell Goodman and Marcus Raskin, an account of the five men's 1970 trial on charges of conspiracy to violate the draft laws, followed by a harsh critique of the American prison system entitled Kind and Usual Punishment: The Prison Business (1973), an allusion to the phrase "cruel and unusual punishment".